Defining Your Niche Market

 A Critical Step in Small Business Marketing

-By the time our conversation is finished, I've helped them see why narrowing their niche market down to be "anyone interested in buying a car within a 50-mile radius" makes really good sense.
+By narrowing their niche market down to be "anyone interested in buying a car within a 50-mile radius" they will reach more buyers who are willing to visit their dealership.
+This approach makes good sense.
 They now have power.
 They know where to spend time and money to market, and their vision is clear.
 They are now ten steps ahead of the other car dealership located 20 miles away who is marketing to "anyone interested in buying a car."

-There is even greater importance in having a well-defined niche market when planning your internet marketing strategy to achieve marketing success online.
+There is even greater importance in having a well-defined niche market when planning your internet marketing strategy and achieving online marketing success.
 The most common misconception about online marketing is that if you build it, they will come, or that having an online business will make you wealthy.
 The reality is that you have to find your niche market, offer a product or service that they're demanding and get them to come to you, in order to reach a level of financial success via the internet.

 Defining your niche market before you embark on your Internet marketing strategy is important for the following five reasons.